Marti2405/French-Pronunciation-Assistance/README.md

 # French oral aid software using the Fourier transform and Neural Networks

-Detection and accuracy evaluation of pairs of consonants in oral French.
+Detection and evaluation of pronunciation accuracy of consonant pairs in spoken French.

 Specified for voiceless/voice fricatives consonants.